zammad/zammad-user-documentation/advanced/keyboard-shortcuts.rst

 Overview
 --------

-Click on your avatar at the bottom of the main menu and select "Keyboard Shortcuts" or just press :kbd:`?` to open the keyboard shortcut overview.
+Click on your avatar at the bottom of the main menu and select ``Keyboard Shortcuts`` or just press :kbd:`?` to open the keyboard shortcut overview.

 .. figure:: /images/advanced/profile-shortcuts.png
    :alt: User submenu